bmehder/NostalgiaPHP/README.md

 ## Why?

-Back in 2004, WordPress was simple:
+Back in 2004, making a site was simple:
-- A few PHP files.
+- A couple of PHP files on a server.
-- A database you could actually understand.
+- Maybe a MySQL table or two.
-- A `header.php` and `footer.php` you edited right on the server.
+- Edit `header.php` and `footer.php` live and hit refresh.

 Then the web went sideways:
 - WordPress themes turned into small operating systems.
 - JavaScript discovered frameworks… then metaframeworks… then frameworks for those.
-- Suddenly your “simple site” needed `npm install` and 600MB of dependencies.
+- Every site suddenly needed `npm install` and a thousand dependencies just to render “Hello World.”

 All you wanted was a website.